glamp/sql-dog/README.md

 # SQL IDE
-Currently there aren't any good OSX SQL IDE options.
+Currently there aren't any good OSX SQL IDE options (Until now!
+Try [wagon](http://www.wagonhq.com/)).
 In fact, most SQL IDE's have too many features that concentrate on exploiting the features of...SQL.

 - querying in the browser
 - saving results